Ltd Company Buy to Let

-Calculating the cost of a HMO buy-to-let mortgage
+Calculating the cost of an HMO buy-to-let mortgage

-When you purchase a rental property, your loan-to-value ratio is essential - this is the proportion of the total property value that your mortgage is financing.
+When you purchase a rental property, your loan-to-value ratio is essential - this is the proportion of the total property value that your mortgage is financing and will need to use our buy to let mortgage calculator UK.

 Another crucial factor is the term of the loan - the lower the LTV ratio and the shorter the deal on offer, the cheaper the mortgage.
 Longer-term mortgages cost less per month but tend to be ultimately more expensive, particularly when the fixed-term period ends and the lenders' standard variable rate kicks in.

 Buy-to-let mortgages are generally higher risk than lending against residential properties.
-As such, you will find that the fees and interest rates payable are usually higher, and typically lenders will demand a minimum 20% deposit.
+As such, you will find through our buy to let mortgage calculator UK that the fees and interest rates payable are usually higher, and typically lenders will demand a minimum 20% deposit.

 Deciding how much to borrow through a buy-to-let mortgage

-Depending on their criteria, most lenders will consider applications where the anticipated rental income is at 125% of the expected mortgage repayments per month.
+Depending on their criteria, you’ll see on our buy to let mortgage calculator UK that most lenders will consider applications where the anticipated rental income is at 125% of the expected mortgage repayments per month.

 These criteria vary throughout the market, and other lenders will demand a rental income of 145% and higher, than your monthly payments.